We speak to Richard Gigsby, founding director of salary sacrifice company Grass Roots, who started the Cyclescheme.

 Richard talks about his desire to reduce congestion and make offices healthier using the Cyclescheme.

-Please explain who you are, what your business is, and what it does/aims to achieve?
+Please explain who you are, what Grass Roots is, and what it does/aims to achieve?

 We are Cyclescheme (now under Employee Solutions, Grass Roots) based in the centre of Bath and employing 45 staff.
-Grass Roots also offers Phonescheme and Techscheme: salary sacrifice schemes that give employees discount to the latest smartphones and gadgets.
+Grass Roots also offers Phonescheme and Techscheme: salary sacrifice schemes that give employees discounts on the latest smartphones and gadgets.
 We are an administrative provider working with employers, employees, benefits providers and of course our partner bike shops.